Atmos Pro Logo

 Create the GitHub Actions workflows that Atmos Pro dispatches to plan, apply, and detect drift on your infrastructure.

-Atmos Pro orchestrates your deployments by dispatching GitHub Actions workflows that you define.
+Atmos Pro orchestrates your deployments by dispatching dedicated GitHub Actions workflows that you define for Atmos Pro.
 For security, Atmos Pro only dispatches workflows against your repository's default branch.
 This ensures your branch protection rules guard against manipulation — workflows must be merged before they take effect.

 You'll create the following workflows in your repository: